Sustainable Cooks

 • Place oranges cut side down on the parchment.
 Freeze for 4 hours.

-• Remove frozen orange halves and place in a freezer-safe bag.
+• Remove frozen orange slices and place in a freezer-safe bag.
 Seal, and remove excess air.

 How to Freeze Orange Segments {No Rind}